Pagure/pagure/doc/configuration.rst

 APP_URL
 ~~~~~~~

-This key indicates the URL at which this pagure instance will be made available.
+This configuration key indicates the URL at which this pagure instance will be made available.

 Defaults to: ``https://pagure.org/``